Groove on Fight

-is a 1997 Japanese video game for the arcade and the Sega Saturn.
-It is a fighting game developed by Atlus, and the fourth in the Gōketsuji Ichizoku (Power Instinct) series.
+is a 1997 fighting game developed by Atlus.
+It is the fourth in the Power Instinct series.
 The game has artwork and designs by famed artist Range Murata.
 The game has a darker tone and is set in the future with only two characters from the prior games returning.
 Though the art and visual style was praised, critics were more indifferent about the overall gameplay, giving it average scores.